cscart/docs/user_guide/manage_products/products/minimum_order_quantity.rst

 .. important::

-	After that a customer will not be able to buy less items of this product than the number set up in the **Minimum order quantity** option.
+	After that a customer will not be able to buy fewer items of this product than the number set up in the **Minimum order quantity** option.